 13. Towards durable solutions: The rights of refugees and shared responsibilities of states to ensure their protection

 ActionAid Association has been at the forefront of responding to the emergency needs of forcibly displaced communities for over four decades.
-AAA prioritises the needs of women and children, and building resilience of marginalised populations.
-AAA has supported displaced minorities from Pakistan, living in Rajasthan and internally displaced persons from Chhattisgarh settled in Andhra Pradesh.
-In partnership with the United Nations High Commissioner for Refugees, AAA extends support to people from the Rohingya community settled in parts of Uttar Pradesh and Haryana.
-AAA advocates for the universal right to refuge, regardless of gender, class, caste, ethnicity, religion and country of origin.
+AAA prioritises the needs of women and children and builds resilience of marginalised populations.
+AAA has supported displaced minorities from Pakistan living in Rajasthan, and internally displaced persons from Chhattisgarh settled in Andhra Pradesh.
+In partnership with the UN High Commissioner for Refugees, AAA extends support to people from the Rohingya community settled in parts of Uttar Pradesh and Haryana.
+AAA advocates for the universal rights of refugees, regardless of gender, class, caste, ethnicity, religion, and country of origin.
 AAA feels it is the collective responsibility of the international community to respond and ensure the rights of refugees.